HiPhish/workshop/content/blog/2017/07/16/functional-fixed-timestep-loop.md

 (exclusive).
 Another fun idea would have been to make the time increment of `real-time` random to simulate a fluctuating frame rate.

-In my opinion he functional version is somewhat harder to trace through, but the underlying idea is easier to see than in the imperative implementation.
+In my opinion the functional version is somewhat harder to trace through, but the underlying idea is easier to see than in the imperative implementation.
 The functional nature of my implementation has allowed me to unravel the problem from inside-out; I started with the `simulate` function, then asked myself how